-There are 69 registered sex offenders, including homeless sex offenders who live in Bellevue.
-See classifications below.
-Level II and III Registered Sex Offenders.
+There are 72 registered sex offenders, including two homeless sex offenders who live in Bellevue.
+See the classifications below.
+Level II and III Registered Sex Offenders

 High-risk (risk level III) sex offenders

-There are two high-risk to re-offend sex offenders registered.
+There are three high-risk to re-offend sex offenders registered.

 Moderate-risk (risk level II) sex offenders